kennysmithed/oels2020/oels_practical_wk8.md

   start_recording(participant_id)},
 ```

-Finally, when the participant is done talking they click the mic button again to stop recording - so in this trial's `on_finish` parameter (which runs when they click the mic button again) we stop the recording using our `stop_recording()` function, which again is defined in our `confederate_priming_utilities.js` file.
+Finally, when the participant is done talking they click the mic button again to stop recording - so in this trial's `on_finish` parameter (which runs when they click the mic button) we stop the recording using our `stop_recording()` function.

 ```js
 on_finish: function(data) {